What Is the Difference Between the Roborock S5, Xiaowa Lite, Xiaowa E2/E3, and Xiaomi Mi Robot

 Unfortunately, the Xiaomi Mi Robot and Xiaomi 1S do not have this option.

 For all the robot vacuums you can do the following things: switch between modes, schedule the cleaner, start and stop cleaning, watch cleaning history, manually control your robot like a radio car, upgrade the robot firmware, see when the accessories need to be replaced, etc.

 There is an option to track your robot vacuum in real-time.
-This is related to the Xiaowa E2, E3, Mi Robot, and Roborock S5.
+This is related to the Xiaowa E2, E3, Mi Robot, Xiaomi 1S, and Roborock S5.
 You can see how the vacuum is building a map, which rooms it finished and where it would clean.

-The most useful part of the Mi Home app is the virtual blocked areas and zone cleaning which is available only for the Xiaomi Mi Robot and Roborock S5.
-If you don't want your robot vacuum to cross some rooms, you can just set virtual boundaries.
+The most useful part of the Mi Home app is the virtual blocked areas and zone cleaning which is available only for the Xiaomi Mi Robot, MiJia 1S and Roborock S5.
+If you don't want your robot vacuum to cross some rooms, you can just set virtual boundaries (supported by the Roborock S5 and Xiaomi 1S only).
 Thanks to the accuracy of the LIDAR technology, it works perfectly.
 In case some high-traffic rooms need to be vacuumed more often, draw a rectangle on the map and let the robot to clean within it.

 Design & first glance

 Underneath all the machines have the same design.
 One side brush, one cleaning brush that is a mix of bristles and rubber, two large wheels.